PrajnaAvidya/prompt-shaper/spec.md

 I'm a programmer and like many others I've seen great productivity gains due to the assistance of LLMs. the standard way of interacting with GPT through a chat interface works great for a lot of things, but I do a lot of what I would call "non-linear" workflows and find myself spending a lot of time copying and pasting out of text files to construct the exact prompts I want to run.
 I wanted to add a UI to do some of these tasks in Prajna Chat (my custom GPT client) but decided that first I needed some kind of engine to run all this. after looking into existing templating engines like Handlebars I decided nothing out there was quite what I'm looking for so decided to build my own templating language specifically designed for running GPT/LLM prompts. the idea is that you could just work out of a text file and save a lot of time vs doing a bunch of copy/pasting of repeatedly used text fragments. or you could build a UI around it and make it even more powerful.

+### Templates
+a template is either an entire text file or defined inline.

+slots/variables/

 ### Slots

 this is the syntax for injecting a slot variable. the atomic unit of re-useable text: `{{summarizePrompt}}`